-The Annual Meeting of Stockholders of IDEC Pharmaceuticals Corporation will be held at our offices located at 11011 Torreyana Road, San Diego, California on Friday May 18, 2001 at 1:00 p.m. local time, for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:
+The Annual Meeting of Stockholders of IDEC Pharmaceuticals Corporation will be held at the Hilton La Jolla at Torrey Pines located at 10950 North Torrey Pines Road, San Diego, California on Thursday May 23, 2002 at 1:00 p.m. local time for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:

-1. To elect three Class I directors to serve for a three-year term ending in the year 2004 or until their successor's are elected and qualified.

-To consider and vote on our proposal to amend the 1988 Stock Option Plan to increase the total number of shares of common stock authorized for issuance thereunder from 47,940,000 to 53,580,000 shares.
+- 1. To elect three Class II directors to serve for a three-year term ending in the year 2005 or until their successor's are elected and qualified; - 2.
+To consider and vote on our proposal to amend the 1988 Stock Option Plan to increase the number of shares of common stock authorized for issuance thereunder by an additional 5,000,000 shares from 53,580,000 to 58,580,000 shares; - 3.
+To ratify the selection of KPMG LLP as our independent public accountants for the fiscal year ending December 31, 2002; and - 4.

-To consider and vote upon a proposed amendment of our Certificate of Incorporation to increase the number of shares of authorized common stock from 200,000,000 to 500,000,000 shares.

-To ratify the selection of KPMG LLP as our independent public accountants for the fiscal year ending December 31, 2001.

 To transact such other business as may properly come before the Annual Meeting and any adjournment of the Annual Meeting.

-Only stockholders of record at the close of business on March 23, 2001 are entitled to receive notice of and to vote at the Annual Meeting and any adjournment of the meeting.
+Only stockholders of record at the close of business on March 28, 2002 are entitled to receive notice of and to vote at the Annual Meeting and any adjournment of the meeting.
 The stock transfer books will remain open between the record date and the date of the Annual Meeting.
 A complete list of stockholders entitled to vote will be available from our Secretary at our executive offices located at 3030 Callan Road, San Diego, California 92121, for a period of ten days before the Annual Meeting.

 YOUR VOTE IS VERY IMPORTANT, REGARDLESS OF THE NUMBER OF SHARES YOU OWN.
-IF YOU DO NOT EXPECT TO ATTEND IN PERSON, PLEASE PROMPTLY MARK, DATE, SIGN AND RETURN THE ENCLOSED PROXY.
+WHETHER OR NOT YOU EXPECT TO ATTEND IN PERSON, PLEASE PROMPTLY MARK, DATE, SIGN AND RETURN THE ENCLOSED PROXY.